AaronFlanagan20/Analysis-of-Data-Synthesis-for-Raman-Spectroscopy/README.md

 This repository contains three folders required to reproduce the results.

 The *data* folder contains the original data and synthetic data, which is produced from the *synthesis* folder.
 Text files including row (index) numbers are provided, which indicates the portion of the original data that compose each training fold.
-This was process was done manually to insure uniqueness and a maintained class prior probability in each fold.
+This process was done manually to ensure uniqueness, and a maintained class prior probability in each fold.

 The *synthesis* folder contains the python code for generating the synthetic data sets for the three folds of original data, for both the *Weighted Blending* and *Variational Autoencoder (VAE)*.
 The data will be stored in folders named "blended" and "vae" located under the *data* directory.